klaytn/klaytn-docs/docs/languages.md

 - Select the language you want to contribute.
 Can not find your language?
 Please write a line to the project owner to initiate a new language translation.

-- Join the translators team.
+- Join the translator team.
 Wait until one of the managers approves your request.

  ![](languages/images/crowdin-join-project.png)